-Assistant Chief Operating Officer and Director of Telemedicine for Burn and Reconstructive Centers of America
+Chief Technology Officer and VP of Operations for Burn and Reconstructive Centers of America

-Taylan “Ty” Bozkurt is the Assistant Chief Operating Officer and Director of Telemedicine for Burn and Reconstructive Centers of America (BRCA).
-In this role, he leads the development and implementation of the organization’s telemedicine program and operational/strategic planning to deliver burn/wound, reconstructive and trauma/critical care across thirteen institutions in six states.
+Taylan “Tay” Bozkurt is the Chief Technology Officer and VP of Operations for Burn and Reconstructive Centers of America (BRCA).
+In this role, he leads the development and implementation of the organization’s telemedicine program and operational/strategic planning to deliver burn/wound, reconstructive and trauma/critical care across fifteen institutions in eight states.

 Prior to joining BRCA, Tay was Program Manager for Episodic and International Initiatives for Massachusetts General Hospital (MGH) TeleHealth while serving as Operations/Financial Specialist for the MGH Department of Surgery.
 In Surgery, he was responsible for development and launch of the department’s Telehealth/mHealth programs, creating the hospital’s first TeleRounding program.
 With MGH TeleHealth, he focused on development of eConsults and International Virtual Visits.